 Areas of expertise

 I hold a PhD in Geography (2012) from the Department of Geography at University of Turku.
 I spent my main post-doctoral researcher phase 2014-18 at the University of Copenhagen, Department of Geosciences and Natural Resource Management.
-In 2018, I have also spent a short post-doctoral phase at Aalto University, Department of Built Environment.
+In 2018, I have also spent a post-doctoral phase at Aalto University, Department of Built Environment.
 In 2018-19, I was university lecturer in geoinformatics at University of Turku.

 I am a geographer and landscape researcher whose research has for the most part focused on participatory spatial planning and applying a geospatial approach in the place-based assessments of people's perceptions on ecosystem services and landscapes.
 I have expertise in participatory mapping, often named as public participation GIS (PPGIS)/participatory GIS (PGIS).